 4) Move to a cheaper place

 This is an obvious one if you are struggling with your finances.
 You don’t necessarily have to live in the central part of the city.
-Move to a cheaper neighborhood where you can rent/buy a house you can afford.
+Move to a cheaper neighborhood where you can rent or buy a house you can afford.
 This way, you get to maintain the current lifestyle and also double up on your contributions to several of your retirement accounts.

 5) Become aware of your buying habits

-Finally, I will encourage you to create a spreadsheet on your computer with daily, weekly, monthly, quarterly and yearly expenses and estimations listed in that order.
+Finally, I encourage you to create a spreadsheet on your computer with daily, weekly, monthly, quarterly, and yearly expenses and estimations listed in that order.
 Doing this will keep you in check with how much you are spending in relation to your income.